 Both broken bones and scarring injuries require substantial time to heal, which means that people with these injuries may find themselves temporarily—or even permanently—unable to work or complete regular daily activities.
 The aftermath of a negligence-related personal injury can strain both finances and emotions.
 Fortunately, Delaware law gives accident victims the ability to file a civil lawsuit and pursue compensation for damages, including emotional damages such as pain and suffering.

-Injured in an accident?
+Injured in a car crash in Wilmington, DE?
 The Morris James Personal Injury Group can answer all of your personal injury questions.
 Contact us today to schedule a free initial consultation to discuss your case.